bartoszbielawski/InfoClock/README.md

-# InfoClock v 0.2.7
+# InfoClock v 0.2.9

 A small and configurable clock project that displays some information on a LED display.

 ## Features
 * LED display for displaying information
-* Temperature/pressure display using OpenWeatherMap
+* Temperature and forecast display using OpenWeatherMap
 * Local temperature display
 * Embedded web server for configuration and monitoring
 * Can log messages using syslog